cosmos-developer/baby/docs/chapter_4/lesson_12.md

 And you can read and practice, you can try the module at https://github.com/cosmos/cosmos-sdk/tree/main/x/bank

-4. The staking module: the module enables Cosmos SDK-based blockchain to support an advanced Proof-of-Stake (PoS) system.
-In this system, holders of the native staking token of the chain can become validators and can delegate tokens to validators, ultimately determining the effective validator set for the system.
+5. In this validator, we will query, create, edit validators and delegate token to validators.

 ![client configuration](images/staking_field.png)

-* validators: allows users to query details about all validators on a network.
+* validators: allows usephầnrs to query details about all validators on a network.

 bash babyd query staking validators [flags]